Coveros-GitHub-Sandbox/selenified/README.md

 If a class has multiple tests that are similar, but simply require one or two different inputs, a dataProvider should be used.
 Instead of writing multiple tests, one test can be written instead.
 This will reduce the amount of code being written, and make updates quicker and cleaner.
 A full example test can be seen in the included SampleTests.java class in the framework.

-###Update testng.xml
+###Update testng build file
-When tests are executed via Ant, the build file testng.xml dictates which tests to execute.
+When tests are executed from the commandline, the build file dictates which tests to execute.
 When a new package, class or method is added to the test suite, they need to be included in the XML file if you want them to run.
-More details on how to update this file can be found on the ​TestNG Documentation site.
+More details on how to update this file can be found on the [​TestNG Documentation site](http://testng.org/doc/documentation-main.html#testng-xml).

 ## Configuring within an IDE
 ### Eclipse
 Coming Soon
+### IntelliJ
+#### Clone from GitHub
+Select `File -> New -> Project From Version Control -> GitHub`, then log in to your github account.
+Enter `https://github.com/msaperst/selenified-testing-framework.git` as the project location.
+#### With code already cloned locally
+Select ```File -> New -> Project From Existing Sources```.
+Navigate to wherever you cloned the project, and select OK

+Click OK to open the project.
+Right click on `pom.xml`
+Select `Add as Maven Project`

+#### You might need to select a Module SDK
+Right click on the project
+Select `Open Module Settings` or click F4
+Click the dependencies tab
+Select 1.8 as the Module SDK

 ## Running Tests
 ### Parameters